Ephraim-usc/glike/README.md

 Demography customization
 ------------

+Different from population-based languages to describe a demography (such as in `msprime`), gLike represents a demography as a series of phases (or intervals) going backward in time.
+These phases are gapless in between, ensuring they collectively represent a complete history.
+Each phase contains a certain number of populations, which can vary between phases.
+At the transition from one phase to the next, a migration matrix defines the probabilities of lineages moving from one population to another.

-A Demography object is initialized with
+A demography object is initialized with

     demo = glike.Demo()

-And a number of Phases are added into this Demography
+And a number of phases are added into this Demography

     demo.add_phase(phase)

-A Phase is created by
+A phase is created by

     phase = glike.Phase(t, t_end, ns, grs, P, Q, populations)